huxiaoou/skyrim/README.md

 ## falkreath.py

++ Class:CManagerLibReader, a class to provide a more convenient interface to read data from local sqlite3 database.
 + Class:CManagerLibWriterByDate, a class to provide a more convenient interface to manage the market data.
 A local database is created by this class, to record some intermediary results.